gopikamuruganandam/Intel_ML-project/README.md

 30	50000	              0
 40	70000	              1
 The target column "Purchased" is 1 if the customer bought the product and 0 otherwise.

+OUTPUT:
+Decision Tree Model Accuracy: 1.0
+Prediction for new customer: Not Purchased